top of page

 SL & TP

-The strategy does not use typical stop-loss and take-profit orders.
-According to our tests, for most stock strategies, these settings worsen results (see why).
-Instead, the strategy has one exit signal or additional safety exit after X bars (time-based stop-loss).
-Position diversification within one strategy and across the strategy portfolio serves as protection against the strong impact of a single stock price change on the entire portfolio.
+The strategy doesn't use standard stop-loss and take-profit orders.
+Our tests show that these settings often worsen results for most stock strategies (see why).
+Instead, the strategy includes one exit signal or an additional safety exit after X bars (a time-based stop-loss).
+Position diversification within a single strategy and across the strategy portfolio helps protect against the significant impact of a single stock price change on the entire portfolio.

 Market regime